-However, legal aid does not relieve the party concerned from paying party costs to the opposing party.
+However, legal aid does not relieve the party concerned from paying party costs to the opposing party if it does not succeed.

 Legal aid exists in principle only for natural persons.
-Legal aid is only granted to legal entities if the sole asset of the company is the subject of the dispute and if the beneficial owner of the company is also insolvent (BSK ZPO-Rüegg/Rüegg, article 117 CPC, paragraph 3).
+Legal aid is only granted to legal entities if the sole asset of the company is the subject of the dispute and if the beneficial owner of the company is also insolvent (BSK ZPO-Rüegg/Rüegg, 3rd ed, 2021, article 117, paragraph 3).

-Another possibility for parties to get proceedings financed by a third party is the conclusion of legal protection insurance.
+Another possibility for parties to get proceedings financed by a third party may be the conclusion of legal protection insurance.